 In a second study completed in 2018, 59 people who had self-reported non-celiac gluten sensitivity were given a muesli bar containing either gluten, fructans, or a placebo for seven days, followed by a washout period.
 Once completed, each participant crossed over to a different group and completed the test again.
 This was cycle was repeated until each participant had finished all three challenges.

 After the study, researchers determined fructan, not gluten, triggered symptoms in most of the study participants.
+Does this make you consider if your gluten sensitivity really is an intolerance to fructans?

 What the Heck is A Fructan?